 2. Years to > MMA

-HRL earned a Star in this section for its NPV MMA Diff. of the $1,083.
+HRL earned a Star in this section for its NPV MMA Diff. of the $2,047.
 This amount is in excess of the $500 target I look for in a stock that has increased dividends as long as HRL has.
-If HRL grows its dividend at 13.2% per year, it will take 6 years to equal a MMA yielding an estimated 20-year average rate of 2.47%.
+If HRL grows its dividend at 14.2% per year, it will take 3 years to equal a MMA yielding an estimated 20-year average rate of 2.47%.
 HRL earned a check for the Key Metric 'Years to >MMA' since its 3 years is less than the 5 year target.

-Conclusion: HRL earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
-This quantitatively ranks HRL as a 4-Star Strong stock.
+Conclusion: HRL did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
+This quantitatively ranks HRL as a 3-Star Hold stock.

 HRL's brands include Hormel, Spam, Jennie-O, Country Crock, Lloyd's, and Chi-Chi's.
 In addition, HRL has expanded into a non-meat category with the acquisition of the Skippy brand from Unilever.
 The company has defined a niche on which it converts commodity meats to value-added packaged products.
 This has allowed the company to achieve superior results when compared with other meat processors.

 In July 2014 the company agreed to acquire CytoSport Holding Inc. for $450 million.
 It produces the largest brand in the ready-to-drink protein beverage category.
 HRL recorded an increase in contribution from the Skippy peanut butter line acquired in Jan 2013, along with its China operations, which were acquired in first-quarter fiscal 2014.
 These acquisitions should contribute significantly to the revenue growth in the coming quarters as well.